 - Do not respond to spam.
 Any kind of response, whether you intend to unsubscribe or complain, informs the sender that the address is valid and a real person is reading the email.

 - Do not buy anything offered via spam.
 Doing so simply supports the spam industry, and an increasing percentage of spam is fraudulent.
 If you want the product that you see, try buying it from a related web site, but don't click on any links in the email.

 - Filter Incoming Email.
 Those with a unr.edu account are able to set a blacklist of unwanted e-mail addresses.
 Third-party mail systems should also provide black-listing abilities; consult their help sections for more information.

 - Use the delete key.
 Simply delete that pesky email.
 Please do not forward the email to OIT Support - we can not globally block an e-mail address as it may be "legitimate" information to someone on campus.

 - Use a temporary e-mail address.
 If you are using an online system, and you feel like they may give your details to a disreputable company, then consider using a tool like 10 Minute Mail.
 This will provide you with an e-mail address you can enter and receive mail with, but it only lasts for 10 minutes.
 Alternatively, some people set up fully working e-mail accounts that they give to anybody that they don't want to know their main e-mail address.

 - Report Illegal Messages.
 It is very rare, but occasionally a spam message will contain illegal content that should be investigated by a law enforcement agency.
 Contact details for those who investigate these matters:

-If you have any questions about spam, and identifying illegitimate messages, please contact IT Support.
+If you have any questions about spam, and identifying illegitimate messages, please contact the OIT Support Center.